 Transsexuals suffer many hurdles to achieve their required correction of the error of their birth.
 They must face society, the medical establishment, the common loss of all family and friends, the cost of treatment, the extreme difficulty of the required 'half-way' phase of transition which may last up to two years, and the inner turmoil of self-doubt and conditioned self loathing of their condition.
 It has been estimated (in 1981) that about 50% do not survive the malady, ending up dead by the age of 30, usually by their own hand.
 Almost all of this morbidity is attributed to the additional burden caused by the violent unacceptance of society, the rejection of family and friends, and the inability to find decent care.

-motivates the transsexual is essentially a matter of life and
+drive that motivates the transsexual is essentially a matter of life and

 IN A NUTSHELL: Transsexuals suffer because they are trapped in a body of the wrong sex.
 This hurts so much that they are driven to fix that problem, or die trying.
 Transsexuality begins in the womb and occurs in many animals besides man.
 Transsexuality and homosexuality seem to share a common prenatal causality, but are not the same thing.
 Transsexuality is sometimes associated with things it is not really related to, such as crossdressing, for social or political reasons.

 Since transsexuality is caused by hormonal alteration of the nervous system of developing fetuses, and occurs in perhaps all mammalian species, it would be reasonable to infer that it has been around for a very long time.
 Indeed, since birth defects in general are just part of nature, it would be unthinkable to imagine an era of Man devoid of transsexuals.
 We have always been, and from time to time, history has recorded that fact.